CartoDB/academy/_app/_sql-postgis/04-sql-tricks.md

 ### Normalize Data

-Normalize your data, this can be helpful with Torque maps that expect data in the range of 0-255.
+Normalize your data, this can be helpful with the Torque visualization style that expects data in the range of 0-255.

 {% highlight sql %}
 UPDATE